|House Tarly of Horn Hill|

 During Robert's Rebellion, Lord Randyll commanded the vanguard of the Reach at the Battle of Ashford, where he killed Lord Cafferen and forced Robert Baratheon to retreat.
-Randyll's liege, Lord Mace Tyrell, takes credit for the victory, however.
+Randyll's liege, Lord Mace Tyrell, took credit for the victory, however.

 A Game of Thrones

 A Clash of Kings

 Lord Randyll is among the lords that join their forces to Renly Baratheon's beneath Bitterbridge.
 Renly was at Horn Hill with Lord Tarly when he received Stannis Baratheon's letter concerning the illegitimacy of Queen Cersei Lannister's children.

 Randyll is among the lords who do not go over to Stannis after Renly's death at Storm's End.
 He captures Renly's stores at Bitterbridge and puts many men to death, mainly Florent men-at-arms, lest they go over to Stannis along with their lords.

 A Storm of Swords

 Samwell is part of the great ranging in search of Mance Rayder and Benjen Stark beyond the Wall.
 After the fight at the Fist, Sam slays an Other.
 He escapes the mutiny at Craster's Keep with Gilly, and they are among the few survivors to reach the Wall.
-After the Battle of Castle Black, Sam arranges for the election of Jon Snow as Lord Commander of the Night's Watch.
+After the battle beneath the Wall, Sam arranges for the election of Jon Snow as Lord Commander of the Night's Watch.

 A Feast for Crows